 Appropriately, we begin with an article on prairie restoration from Bob and Mickey Burleson.
 They were founding members of NPAT and created one of Texas’ early prairie restorations and then wrote about it.
 At NPAT, we consider Burleson Prairie near Temple one of the Legacy prairies.
 Read more about this project.

 Pocket Prairies: Small is okay too.
 Many of our members and chapters are active in urban areas where there is an interest in small-scale, pocket prairies.
 These provide a very important ecological niche in what is often a sterile urban island.
 They also can become teaching tools for adults and children who’ve never experienced a prairie from up close.
 (One of the best ways to experience a prairie, in our opinion.)
-Katy Prairie Conservancy has created a “how to” page.
+The Wildflower Center has a helpful article about getting started.
+Read more…

 Other examples include a couple of NPAT’s easements: Simpson Prairie near Waco and Kirchoff Family Farm near Floresville.
 The story of the prairie restoration at Commons Ford Metro Park in Austin is an interesting one as well.